Sagar-0612/Sagar-0612/README.md

 - 💬 Ask me about **React.js, JavaScript, HTML, CSS**

 - 📫 How to reach me **sa06ti12@gmail.com**
+- All of my projects are available at https://sagar-0612.github.io/

 - ⚡ Fun fact **I am funny!!!**

 <h3 align="left">Connect with me:</h3>